Srebrenica massacre 25th anniversary overshadowed by coronavirus | DW | 11.07.2020

 Video messages from more than 35 current and ex-world leaders, including German President Frank-Walter Steinmeier and former US President Bill Clinton, were played.

-The Srebrenica massacre took place towards the end of the 1992-95 Bosnian War, which and saw Serbs fighting against Muslim Bosniaks and Croats.
+The Srebrenica massacre took place towards the end of the 1992-95 Bosnian War, which saw Serbs fighting against Bosniaks and Croats.

 Nine more victims honored